 As someone who’s been eating at Irani Cafe’s for as long as I can remember, I have to admit the food you get at Cafe Irani Chaii is identical to the food you’d get at any other Irani, except that it’s a lot better.
 If you’re the type of person who has the time for luxuries like breakfast, you should really check it out.

 Mutton Kheema (Half)

 Half a plate of Cafe Irani Chaii’s mutton kheema is more than enough for the average person.
 But that’s exactly what makes it awesome; it’s refreshing, just like the restaurant around it.
 The mutton kheema is a bit spicy so make sure you have a bottle of Raspberry Pallonji’s within arm’s length.

 You can’t legally go to an Irani Cafe without ordering a bun maska.
-Cafe Irani Chaii’s bun maska tastes exactly like childhood, and despite being covered in butter is still less greasier than you are if you didn’t find that childhood analogy a bit weird.
+Cafe Irani Chaii’s bun maska tastes exactly like childhood, and despite being covered in butter is still less greasy than you are if you didn’t find that childhood analogy a bit weird.

 Akuri (2 eggs)

-In the proud TBR tradition of saving the best of last we present the Akuri.
-We’ve always said two eggs are better than one, and people keep telling me that isn’t an actual phrase.
+In the proud TBR tradition of saving the best for last, we present the Akuri.
+We’ve always said two eggs are better than one, and people keep telling us that isn’t an actual phrase.
 Well it is now.
 Cafe Irani Chaii’s akuri is one of the most delicious things we’ve ever had, & that’s no exaggeration, it’s better than the samosa, better than the bun maska, even better than the mutton kheema (which was the whole reason we went there in the first place).
 If our words have moved you enough to actually visit Cafe Irani Chaii, this is the one thing we’d most recommend you try.